Christian Walker Preview, Player Props: Diamondbacks vs. Reds

 - The 8.6 strikeouts per nine innings compiled by the Reds pitching staff ranks 19th in MLB.

-- The Reds have the 25th-ranked team ERA among all league pitching staffs (4.71).
+- The Reds have a 4.76 team ERA that ranks 25th across all league pitching staffs.

 - The Reds surrender the fourth-most home runs in baseball (181 total, 1.4 per game).